-We can appreciate that the concepts of component accounting as discussed in paragraphs 49 through 56 are theoretically sound and may be the appropriate methodology in some instances.
-However, we suggest that it is wholly inappropriate to adopt component accounting as the only method in all circumstances.
 In a capital-intensive industry whose primary asset is a complex, self-constructed, integrated system, such as the interstate natural gas pipeline industry, adoption of component accounting would result in incremental and costly administrative processes that would add no value to either internal managerial or external financial reporting.
 It would be impractical to allocate the current NBV of hundreds of thousands of assets to all retirement units (components) in a pipeline company.
 Not only would the cost be prohibitive, but such a massive undertaking would be so fraught with estimates, allocations, and guesswork that no additional precision would in fact be achieved.
 Might want to clarify why there would be so many estimates/guesswork (an example is sometimes helpful).
 Component accounting would also require the maintenance of an additional detailed set of accounting records since its results would be impractical and unacceptable for regulators, ratepayers, and tax authorities.
 We suggest describing the basis for the conclusion that these bodies would be unacceptable – is it that regulators and ratepayers would not want to pay for this administrative burden?
 Why would the taxing authorities find it unacceptable?

 Standardized Treatment of PP&E Related Costs